jerrygoha/genies-lamp/spec.md

 - **Persona Adoption:** The content of the loaded `.md` file MUST override the system's current operational instructions, effectively setting a new persona, protocol, and goal for the duration of the task.
 - **Command Listing:** The system SHOULD provide a mechanism for the user to discover available commands (e.g., a `/list` or `/help` command).

+- **Web Crawler - Image Download:** The system MUST be able to download original images from DC Inside gallery posts.
+It should prioritize downloading from the "원본 첨부파일" (Original Attachments) section.
+If not available, it should attempt to extract images embedded directly in the post body.
+- **Web Crawler - Image Management:** Downloaded images MUST retain their original filenames.
+In case of duplicates, a distinguishing suffix MUST be added (e.g., `image.jpg` -> `image_1.jpg`).
+Images will be temporarily saved to a local directory (`./downloads/dcinside_images`).

+## 3.1.
+Configuration Management

+- **Sensitive Information Handling:** All sensitive configuration values (e.g., target gallery ID, NAS path, user filtering criteria) MUST NOT be hardcoded in the source code or committed to Git.
+These values MUST be managed via environment variables or a `.env` file, which is excluded from version control.

 ## 4. Success Criteria

 The primary measure of success for this project is the **quality and reliability of the output**, not the speed of the response.